mariofnavarro/COFLASY/README.md

 To get started, we advise the user to read the technical notes.
 In order to run the code, the user may open the COFLASY-M.nb notebook and evaluate the "Basic module" section.
 Afterwards, the user may go through the "Examples" section in the COFLASY-M.nb notebook, which serves as a tutorial to get familiar with the code.

+For any comment, please contact us at: Mario.FernandezNavarro@glasgow.ac.uk